Written by Chris Senner

 I’ve spent over 6 years touring the country and one thing that I noticed was that almost every established band had every member playing to a click track.
 I was surprised by how well so many bands play so tight together night in and night out.

 Note: The Soundbrenner metronome is perfect for musicians looking to tour or play live shows.
-One of the coolest features that it gives you as a musician is the ability to play in time off a feel from a vibration, rather than a click track in your ear always.
+One of the coolest features that it gives you as a musician is the ability to play in-time off of a feel from a vibration, rather than a click track in your ear always.

 Here are 5 reasons why keeping time isn’t only the drummer’s job and how over-relying on your drummer can ultimately lead to poor performances.